peterhinch/micropython-async/gps/README.md

  * `as_rwGPS.py` Supports the `GPS` class.
 This subclass of `AS_GPS` enables writing a limited subset of the MTK commands used on many popular devices.
+ * `ast_pbrw.py` Test script which changes various attributes.
+This will pause until a fix has been achieved.
+After that changes are made for about 1 minute, then it runs indefinitely reporting data at the REPL and on the LEDs.
+It may be interrupted with `ctrl-c` when the default baudrate will be restored.
+ LED's:
+ * Red: Toggles each time a GPS update occurs.
+ * Green: ON if GPS data is being received, OFF if no data received for >10s.
+ * Yellow: Toggles each 4s if navigation updates are being received.
+ * Blue: Toggles each 4s if time updates are being received.

 ## 3.2 Constructor